Skip to main content

 If you plan to build or add to your course while it is in-progress, with learners enrolled, we heartily recommend the following:

-1. Map out all your lessons and steps before the course starts, publish your step content, and use the Sync button on the Path to sync all new content to your learners' individual paths.
+1. Map out all your lessons and steps before the course starts, Save your step content, and use the Publish button on the Path to sync all new content to your learners' individual paths.

 2. Lock all lessons that have unfinished content with future start dates before enrolling learners.
 Your first lesson or two, at minimum, should be ready to go.